xxTianyan/me700_fenicsx/README.md

 # Linear Elastic Cantilever Beam Simulation (FEniCSx)

-The example simulates the static deformation of a 3D cantilever beam under gravity using **linear elasticity theory** and finite element discretization via **FEniCSx**.
+This project simulates the static deformation of a 3D cantilever beam under gravity using **linear elasticity theory** and finite element discretization via **FEniCSx**.

 ---